George-Corfield/Distributed-Toolchain-Integration/documentation/InDepthExplanation.md

 The pom.xml file (Project Object Model) is the main configuration file and contains dependencies, plugins, build settings and other project details.

 ## Java-Backend
 The Java backend source code is located in the src folder.
-This is the code for the web-app.

 ### test folder
-This folder contains code used to test the code written in main.
+Contains code used to test the code written in main.
 It does not affect the function of the web-app but the tests are useful to know if the code written in main is correct or not.

 ### main folder
-This folder contains the source code of the web-app.
+Contains the source code of the web-app.

 #### java\UoBToolchainGroup\DistributedToolchainIntegration
-These folders contains all java source code for the project.
+Contains all java source code for the project.
 An explanation of each folder and class within this folder will be below under the Java Source Code title.

 #### resources
-This contains resources that are used in displaying the page in the web browser.
+Contains resources that are used in displaying the page in the web browser.
 When a resource is needed it is loaded from this folder and the necessary data is injected into the page before it is served to the user.
 For example the page error.html (in templates) provides a template for the error page.
 If an error occurs it is loaded and the information for the specific error is injected into the html where the ${err} element is.
 The styling for the page is loaded from the static folder.
 Thymeleaf is responsible for injecting the data into the page.

 The following folder and files are located within the resources folder.
 * static - Contains the css used to style the web page.